Does Home Insurance Cover Mold? When It's Covered & When It's Not

 Water heater failure Sudden internal failure

-Storm-driven rain through a roof breach Wind/hail creates opening
+Storm-driven rain through a roof breach Wind or hail creates opening

 Fire suppression water (sprinklers) Water used to fight a covered loss